pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 ## Use custom visibility for GraphQL

-If this is a GraphQL problem, we can find a GraphQL solution:
+If this is a GraphQL problem, surely we can find a GraphQL solution?

+For example, a `@nonNullable` decorator:

 ```typespec
 namespace TypeSpec.GraphQL;